Relations with the OSCE

 In this context, NATO maintains close relations with the OSCE’s Transnational Threats Department’s Action against Terrorism Unit including through regular staff exchanges covering the areas of partner capacity-building, critical infrastructure protection, gender and terrorism, and countering the financing of terrorism, as well as with the Border Security and Management Unit, to help improve partners’ ability to secure borders.
 The OSCE also attends relevant NATO meetings and contributes to NATO’s counter-terrorism education and training.
 NATO staff have also contributed to the OSCE Counter-Terrorism Network Newsletter, sharing information on the Alliance’s relevant counter-terrorism lines of effort to a wider audience.

 Women, Peace and Security (UNSCR 1325 and related Resolutions)

-NATO recognises the disproportionate impact conflict and post-conflict situations have on women and girls, as outlined in UN Security Council Resolutions on Women, Peace and Security.
+NATO recognises the disproportionate impact conflict and post-conflict situations have on women and girls, as outlined in UN Security Council Resolutions on Women, Peace and Security (WPS).
 NATO and its partners are committed to removing barriers for women’s participation in the prevention, management and resolution of conflicts, and in post-conflict efforts and cooperation.
-Moreover, NATO is committed to addressing the protection and security needs of women and girls and to the prevention of conflict-related sexual and gender-based violence.
+Moreover, NATO is committed to addressing the protection and security needs of women and girls, including the prevention of and response to conflict-related sexual and gender-based violence.